pmrrasmussen/estimation-quiz/README.md

     * An admin account for the app
 - From the estimation_quiz folder, execute `python manage.py runserver` to start the web app.
 - Go to [https://localhost:8000/quiz](http://localhost:8000/quiz) to access the web app
-- To add contestants to the quiz, manage questions, and more, go to [https://localhost:8000/admin](http://localhost:8000/admin) to access admin features
+- To add contestants (users) to the quiz, manage questions, and more, go to [https://localhost:8000/admin](http://localhost:8000/admin) to access admin features

 ## Managing the web app
 Like any other Django-webapp, management of the application happens with the Django management tool.
 To access it, navigate the the topmost *estimation_quiz* folder and run